eduardodfran/Projexa/plan.md

 - **EXECUTE COMMANDS USING ; TO SEPERATE, INSTEAD OF &&**
+- add a simple comment on each component/divs so that i know what that component/divs is all about

 ✅ Goal
 Build a fully functional project management web app.